General Thomas Gage was the Commander-In-Chief of North America for the British army in the Revolutionary War.

 As the military governor of the Province of Massachusetts Bay, in April of 1775, Gage and his troops inadvertently started the Revolutionary War when they attempted to arrest Samuel Adams and John Hancock and seize the colonist’s ammunition supplies in the countryside surrounding Boston.

-These actions led to the famous battles of Lexington and Concord, which ushered Britain into the eight-year long war with colonists that eventually ended with Britain’s defeat in 1783.
+These actions led to the famous battles of Lexington and Concord and the Siege of Boston, which ushered Britain into the eight-year long war with colonists that eventually ended with Britain’s defeat in 1783.

 According to the book Paul Revere’s Ride, which discusses many key players in the American Revolution, failure was familiar to Gage since he descended from a long line of men who supported Britain’s many lost causes over the years: